|Past Tours Reviews||CLICK HERE|

 - the private entrance to the Great Pyramid of Khufu (only our group)

-- the Tombs of the Pyramid Builders at Giza (one of the biggest of Dr. Hawass' discoveries)
+- the Tombs of the Pyramid Builders at Giza (closed to the public)

 This tour is the opportunity of a lifetime.
 With Dr. Zahi Hawass and Mrs. Jehan Sadat as our special guests, your experience will be extraordinary!